mastodon/documentation/content/en/admin/docker.md

 ## Setting up

 Review the settings in `docker-compose.yml`.
-Note that it is not default to store the postgresql database and redis databases in a persistent storage location, so you may need or want to adjust the settings there.
+Note that it is **not default** to store the postgresql database and redis databases in a persistent storage location.
+If you plan on running your instance in production, you **must** uncomment the [`volumes` directive](https://github.com/tootsuite/mastodon/blob/972f6bc861affd9bc40181492833108f905a04b6/docker-compose.yml#L7-L16) in `docker-compose.yml`.

 Then, you need to fill in the `.env.production` file: